Make your own blog

 A. PCI Slot - This board has 2 PCI slots.
 These can be used for components such as Ethernet cards, sound cards, and modems.

-graphics card.
+B. PCI-E 16x Slot - There are 2 of them on this motherboard diagram, both are blue.
+These are used for your graphics card.
 With two of them onboard, you can run 2 graphics cards in SLI.
 You would only need this if you are a gamer, or working with high end video / graphics editing.
 These are the 16x speed versions, which are currently the fastest.

 C. PCI-E 1x Slot - There are 3 of these smaller PCI-E slots, and they are the slower 1x speed.
 These can be used for expansion cards such as Sound Cards, or Ethernet Cards.

-Northbridge - This is the Northbridge for this motherboard.
+D. Northbridge - This is the Northbridge for this motherboard.
 This allows communication between the CPU and the system memory and PCI-E slots.

-E.ATX 12V 2X and 4 Pin Power Connection Power Connection - This is one of two power connections that supply power to the
+E.ATX 12V 2X and 4 Pin Power Connection Power Connection - This is one of two power connections that supply power to the motherboard.
+This connection will come from your Power Supply.

 F.CPU-Fan Connection - This is where your CPU fan will connect.
 Using this connection over one from your power supply will allow the motherboard to control the speed of your fan, based on the CPU temperature.

-Socket - This is where your CPU will plug in.
+G. Socket - This is where your CPU will plug in.
 The orange bracket that is surrounding it is used for high end heat sinks.
 It helps to support the weight of the heat sink.

-Memory Slots - These are the slots for your RAM.
+H. Memory Slots - These are the slots for your RAM.
 Most boards will have 4 slots, but some will only have 2.
 The color coding you see on the motherboard diagram is used to match up RAM for Dual-Channel.
 Using them this way will give your memory a speed boost.

 I. ATX Power Connector - This is the second of two power connections.
 This is the main power connection for the motherboard, and comes from the Power Supply.